How to Write Internal Conflict and External Conflict in a Script

 Another way to think about it is who is the worst person internally suited to face this external problem?
 Or vice versa.

 Got it?
-Okay now, let's dig even deeper for some next level facts about internal conflict.
+Okay now, let's dig even deeper.

 If you’re planning to write a screenplay, for TV or movies, you need to know about the other types of conflict.